SimY4/SimY4/content/posts/002-monads-explained.md

   case None => None
 ```

-There's a lot of friction here to compose these types together and it's very hard to follow what this code actually intended to do.
+There's a lot of friction here to compose these types together and it's very hard to follow what this code was actually intend to do.
 What if we can add an abstraction that could hide all this boilerplate from us?
-Let's try to figure something out.
+Let's try to figure it out.
 We can define a trait for the composition of two effectful functions.
 It'll have just one method that'll look like a fancy arrow (or fish arrow,
 depending on how you look at it):